-UXG4536 Interactive Narrative Design (5 credits) Prerequisite(s): UXG2520,UXG1616
+UXG4536 Interactive Narrative Design (5 credits)

 This module focuses on how to create characters and write stories that integrate with gameplay and mechanics to form an interactive narrative.
 Topics may include the design and structure of dialogue trees, mood parameters for dialogue choices, autonomous behaviors, emergent gameplay, and addition of emotional depth through the use of character archetypes, and weaving theme and story together.